Strategies and Policies

 - Pop up surveys and chatboards at Kingston Arts venues, community events and key community locations

-- Submissions can also be made via email or
+- Submissions could also be made via email or post.

 The findings of this consultation will be presented to the Arts and Cultural Committee for consideration before a draft Arts and Cultural Strategy is developed and presented to Council.